Veeagony/HCM-Time-Tracking-/README.md

 # Service account key (For Backend Run)

-I paste the json file on the gmail
+Please check the email for the serviceAccountKey.json